aidatapros/analyticsprojectstartup/README.md

 4. **Ownership & Responsibility**: Assign a specific data owner for each source.
 They will oversee updates, quality checks, and handle data-related issues.
 5. **Security & Authentication**: Implement secure authentication methods and review them periodically to mitigate security risks.

-By maintaining this register, we aim for transparency, accuracy, and security in our data sources, the backbone of our Power BI reports.

 ### High Level Table Register (Table or Table Group Level)